Hitech Grand Prix: FIA Formula 2 Championship

 In January 2020, Hitech announced it would expand into the championship for the 2020 season.
 In their first season, they finished fourth in the Teams' Championship, with drivers Nikita Mazepin and Luca Ghiotto earning three wins between them.

 Ahead of the 2021 season, Ghiotto left the team and Mazepin moved to Formula One with Haas.
 In their place, the team signed Jüri Vips and promoted Liam Lawson from their Formula 3 operation.
 Lawson won the first race of the season and went on to finish ninth overall, with teammate Vips in sixth.
 Vips stayed on with the team for 2022, and Marcus Armstrong was signed to race alongside him.
 The team finished fifth in the championship.

-The team slumped to eighth place in the championship in 2023, with both Jak Crawford and Isack Hadjar finishing outside the top ten in the championship.
-Both drivers left the team ahead of 2024.
+Hitech signed a title sponsorship deal with Pulse-Eight but slumped to eighth place in the championship in 2023, with both Jak Crawford and Isack Hadjar finishing outside the top ten in the championship.
+The team renewed its lineup with Paul Aron and Amaury Cordeel ahead of the Dallara F2 2024's introduction in 2024, and recovered to fourth in the teams' standings.
+Hitech inked a partnership with Toyota Gazoo Racing (TGR) for 2025 and, despite hiring a pair of rookie drivers, enjoyed its best season to-date, finishing runner-up with Williams' Luke Browning and Ferrari's Dino Beganovic.

+For 2026, nine-time IndyCar race winner Colton Herta made the move to the FIA's 'Road to F1' pathway with support from Cadillac, and joined Toyota junior Ritomo Miyata.